30 Day Meditation Review

 My number one takeaway from these first 30 days was not to try and force my mind to go where I want it to.
 Once I learned to let it be, as is, with awareness, my meditation went to another level.

 Forcing myself to try and think about nothing led to a continuous cycle of overthinking about nothing.
 Thinking about not thinking, how ironic.
 I have heard many times to be the watcher of your thoughts, be aware of your thoughts, WITHOUT JUDGEMENT.
-Let them come and go, without immersing yourself into them.
+Let them come and go, without immersing yourself in them.
 Easier said than done that’s for sure.

 What else I learned: